 The wallet started only supporting seven tokens (Bitcoin, Ethereum, Litecoin, Dash, Bitcoin Cash, Wings, and Augur), but it can now support over a hundred tokens.
 That list is expected to continue to grow.

-- As secure as a digital wallet could be
+- It’s as secure as a digital wallet could be.

-- Extremely easy to restore your wallet if your phone is lost or damaged
+- It is extremely easy to restore your wallet if your phone is lost or damaged.

-- Not as secure as a hardware wallet
+- The app is not as secure as a hardware wallet

 Now, the app provides you with a wallet you can use to store Bitcoin, Bitcoin Cash, Ethereum, and Dogecoin.
 It allows you to convert cryptos into fiat currency so you can load up a debit card that is connected to the app.
 It typically only takes about a minute to convert cryptocurrencies into fiat for your debit card.